gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 prepend_path("PYTHONPATH","/software/non-free/knitro/14.0.0/examples/Python")
 ```

-Next, create a new [Python virtual environment](/_user_guide/best_practices_python_env/){:target="_blank"}. using `venv` package.
+Next, create a new [Python virtual environment](/_user_guide/best_practices_python_env/){:target="_blank"} using the `venv` package.
-This virtual environment will be used across interactive Yen nodes, Slurm nodes, and as a Jupyter kernel.
+This virtual environment will also be used across interactive Yen nodes, Slurm nodes, and as a Jupyter kernel.
+The process is the same as the one we set up for Gurobi above.

-To make the virtual environment sharable, we make it in a shared location on the Yens such as a faculty project directory, and not in a user’s home directory.
+To ensure the virtual environment is sharable, create it in a shared location on the Yen system, such as a faculty project directory, rather than in a user’s home directory.

 Let's navigate to the shared project directory: